dsamojlenko/php-caddy/readme.md

 - If you are on MacOS you should probably just use [Laravel Valet](https://laravel.com/docs/5.4/valet).
 - If you want something more Valet-like for Windows, check out [Valet4Windows](https://github.com/vitr/valet4windows).
 - If you want a fully virtualized Linux development environment, use [Laravel Homestead](https://laravel.com/docs/5.4/homestead).
-- If you want a fast, easy to use local development environment with minimal resource consumption, read on!
+- If you're on Windows and you want a fast, easy to use local development environment with minimal resource consumption, read on!

 ## Requirements
 - [PHP](http://windows.php.net/) (installed in C:\php and configured for Laravel)